Skip to Content

 It’s important to teach your child healthy anger management skills.

-Until that point, you’ll have to help them with these skills by modeling them and coaching your child to use them when needed.
+Until then, you’ll have to help them with these skills by modeling them and coaching your child to use them when needed.

 Kids Anger Management skills to try: